Joseph L. Martfeld’s Memoir Chapter 6

 Foxtrot Barracks — Joe Martfeld

 The barracks were not very comfortable.
 I was moved from Charlie barracks to Foxtrot which had no air conditioners at all.
 The front and back walls were louvered aluminum windows which let in a lot of breeze when there was one but was stifling when they had to be closed during the nearly constant downpours that occurred during rainy season.
 Despite the numerous floor fans that were always humming and pushing air, the dampness of the tropical climate could not be abated.
 The beds felt damp and musty and we had to put electric heating rods in our lockers to prevent mildew.
 We were also required to use mosquito nets over our bunks but I would still get bitten when my arm or hand would touch the netting after I fell asleep.
-I pictured a mosquito I called Marcos perched on the edge of the mosquito net just waiting for an opportunity for a dinner.
+I pictured a mosquito I called Marcos perched on the edge of the mosquito net just waiting for an opportunity for a his dinner.
 Fortunately I was not in the barracks during the hot, dry season.
 I’m sure it was unbearable to try to sleep in there during that season.
 The breezes at that time of year were hot and dry like the Arizona desert.
 There were some perks to barracks life in the Philippines.
 We hired “house boys”, yes we called fully grown men twice our age boys, who did our laundry, shined our shoes and kept the barracks immaculately clean.
 The cost was shared among several sailors so it was only a few dollars a month for this service.
 My “house boy” was June with whom I had developed a great relationship with and much enjoyed our conversations.
 He was very wise and funny and explained a lot about the Philippines to me.
 Even after he was no longer my personal assistant, I would have conversations with him on returning from a deployments.

 I was in a duty section (Charlie section I think) assigned to sit a Morse collection position.
 We ran a 2-2-2 and 80 schedule: Two eve watches, two day watches, two mid watches and an 80 hour break.
 This meant we came off our last mid watch dead tired so we wasted almost a full day of our break sleeping.
-Somebody, long before I came along, dreamed up the “off-the-midder-shitter” where at 8:00 or 9:00 am we headed out to the Crossroads for a “sked”*, an early morning bar hopping drinking party.
+Somebody, long before I came along, dreamt up the “off-the-midder-shitter” where at 8:00 or 9:00 am we headed out to the Crossroads for a “sked”*, an early morning bar hopping drinking party.
 Those who didn’t attend were labeled “non-hackers”.
 After too many San Miguel beers I was out of it for the rest of the break.

 The Crossroads Bar District From Teresa’s Up-Scoop — Joe Martfeld

 I didn’t venture off base until about my ninth day after arriving.
 Some of the guys at the enlisted men’s club decided to head out to the Crossroad and I decided to join them.
 This was my first exposure to Philippine culture.
 The girls in the bars were tiny, dark skinned with beautiful, long, jet black hair and beautiful black or dark brown eyes.
 I could hardly understand them with their thick accents and limited command of the English (U.S.) language.
 One girl asked me: “Are you a city?”
 I thought she was asking if I came from a large city so I tried to explain that I came from a country environment.
 She persisted: “No! are you a C-T?” referring to my Communications Technician rating.
 It was important for them to know what our rating was.
 CT’s were the predominant rating that patronized the Crossroads.
-Radiomen were second and a smathering of other rating were also represented.
-There was always an intra-service rivalry on which was the best rating.
-I assume it was important to know our ratings so as not to offend any of us with a slip of the tongue that might slight one of the ratings within earshot.
+Radiomen were second and a smattering of other rating were also represented along with the San Miguel guard marines.
+There was always an intraservice rivalry on which was the best rating.
+I assume it was important for the girls to know our ratings so as not to offend any of us with a slip of the tongue that might slight us or one of the ratings within earshot.
 We made our way through the bars down the right side of road until I got to Mama’s Place, the ninth bar of the evening.
 I had gotten a “four liner” beer, that was flat and foul tasting.
 “Four liner” referred to the number of lines of text on the back of the bottle.
 Three liners were thought to be an export quality beer while four liners were for domestic consumption.
 I found out years later while touring the San Miguel Brewing Company in Manila that the company had changed beer bottles and the new three liner bottles had a slightly larger rim.
 They still used the four liner bottles until they were exhausted but the smaller rim meant they didn’t seal as well and could become flat.
 At any rate, it made me sick and after throwing up in the Mama’s Place urinal trough, I headed back to base.
 Not long after my first sked in the Crossroads, our section Chief call for an off-the-midder-shitter.
 I was not going to be the “non-hacker” so I of course went on that sked.
 It was my first and last.

 In September, the Chief came up and asked me if I wanted to join the DIRSUP** team.
 This meant I would be deployed on ships off the coast of Vietnam and I had joined the Navy to avoid duty in Vietnam but I was also engaged to a girl back home and had put all my pay into a high interest savings account so I was pretty broke.
 The tax free and hostile fire pay in the war zone would supplement my income.
 The Vietnamese hadn’t been shooting up any U.S. Navy warships lately so I figured it would be safe enough.
 After a couple weeks of training I was ordered to the USS Enterprise (CVAN-65) on 6 October 1971 for the duration of their South China Sea deployment and ended my comfortable life at NCSP San Miguel.